York’s Chocolate Story is now open and we’re excited to welcome you back! Book your tour online now!

-ALL OF THE WORKSHOP SESSIONS AT YORK’S CHOCOLATE STORY HAVE BEEN CAREFULLY PUT TOGETHER TO ENHANCE AN EDUCATIONAL VISIT AND TO HELP TEACHING PROFESSIONALS MEET WITH THEIR LEARNING OBJECTIVES Every session is delivered by a member of our Education team, lasting 1 hour and hosted at a partner venue just a short walk away from York’s Chocolate Story.
+Our workshop sessions last 1 hour and every session is delivered by a member of our Education team in our purpose built, on-site, educational space.
 York’s Chocolate Story’s educational workshops and trips have been awarded numerous awards.
 These include a Quality Badge from the Council for Learning Outside the Classroom and a prestigious Sandford Award for heritage and education.
 So why not leave your trip in our capable hands.

-The joint ticket price for a guided tour and workshop session is £11.25 per child.
-The combination visit will last approximately three hours, including a short lunch break.
+The joint ticket price for a guided tour and workshop session is £11.00 per child.
+The combination visit will last approximately three hours.

 KEY STAGE 2 PUPILS WILL BE ABLE TO EXPLORE THE WORLD OF THE ANCIENT MAYA AND THEIR UNFORGETTABLE LEGACY WHICH IS STILL INFLUENCING MODERN DAY LIFE.
 Discover the importance of the cocoa bean to their society; from its use as currency, to a bitter drink consumed by the wealthy, as well as their part in the creation of the chocolate we know and love today.
 This workshop has been designed to complement the new history curriculum; ‘a study of a non- European Society that provides contrasts with British History’.
 Pupils will enjoy a fully interactive session, with the opportunity to create their very own version of Xocolat drink, and further cross curricular links to Geography and Mathematics.